Sahar-AbdelSamad/Leaderboard/README.md

 # Leaderboard

 > The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service
+It preserves all data thanks to the external Leaderboard API service.

 Below you can see how this website should look and behave: